Gabino Ezeiza: Biography

-Carlos Gardel and José Razzano met Ezeiza in the political committees, in particular, for his work in the committees of the Radical Civic Union adhering to the movement led at the time Hipólito Yrigoyen, a story told in the film El último payador, whose script was written by tango lyricist Homero Manzi.
+Carlos Gardel and José Razzano met Ezeiza in the political committees, in particular, for his work in the committees of the Radical Civic Union adhering to the movement led at the time by Hipólito Yrigoyen, a story told in the film El último payador, whose script was written by tango lyricist Homero Manzi.
 He made friends at the popular Café de los Angelitos in Buenos Aires.
 Upon his death, the duo sang Heroico Paysandú in his tribute, which years later led to the Gardel album.

 Ezeiza was also in jail for political reasons (according to the 1895 census data).
 After Argentina and Chile signed a peace treaty in May 1902 that established the present-day boundaries between both countries, Ezeiza toured on the south of Argentina.
 In 1905, he married Petrona del Carmen Peñaloza, whom he had met during his shows in San Nicolás de los Arroyos.

 Ezeiza died in his house in Flores, Buenos Aires, on October 12, 1912.
 According to his doctor, the cause of death was endocarditis.